 I have a real weakness for peppermint chocolate.
 I blame this on my first childhood sweet making activities when peppermint creams were about all I could cope with.

-The fondant creams in this 90g box are covered with 55% dark chocolate and dark chocolate is just what is needed to offset the sweetness of the filling.
-I’d not heard of Mr Stanley before, but it seems he started up business in 1843 and the traditional confectionery made today is still produced in copper pots.
+The fondant creams in this 90g box are covered with 55% dark chocolate.
+And I reckon that the sweetness of the filling needs that dark chocolate to offset it.
+I’d not heard of Mr Stanley before, but turns out he started up business in 1843 and the traditional confectionery made today is still produced in copper pots.

 Orange Peel Dipped in Dark Chocolate – Chocca Mocca